 The Eucharist is the Source and Summit of our faith.
 With the support of our North Deanery pastors, we are able to celebrate Mass on a weekly basis.
-Confessions are heard on a bi-weekly basis, and we offer all-school Reconciliation services during the Advent and Lenten seasons.
-We offer monthly Adoration in the SBC Chapel.
-Twice per week, there are prayer opportunities prior to the start of the school day.
-Those opportunities may include Adoration, praying the Rosary, morning prayer, Communion service, or other such faith activities.
+We offer all-school Reconciliation services during the Advent and Lenten seasons.
+We offer monthly Adoration in the SBC Chapel and frequent prayer opportunities prior to the start of the school day.
+Those opportunities may include Adoration, praying the Rosary, morning prayer, Communion service or other such faith activities.
 All individuals are invited to attend.

-Retreats:
+Retreats

-Bishop Chatard offers a structured retreat program designed to enable students at every grade level to reflect on God's presence in their lives.
-The retreat experiences are practical, allowing each student to connect their faith with real-life situations, and explore their personal responsibilities as disciples.

-Freshmen participate in an onsite Day of Reflection, We Are Called, early in the school year.
+Bishop Chatard offers a dynamic retreat program designed to enable students at every grade level to reflect on God's presence in their lives.
+The retreat experiences are practical, allowing each student to connect their faith with real-life situations, cultivate an authentic relationship with God, and deepen their vocation through selfreflection and discovery.
+Freshmen participate in an onsite Day of Reflection, Rooted in Faith, early in the school year.
 Sophomores attend a one-day retreat experience, Challenge Yourself, at CYO Camp Rancho Framasa.
 Juniors attend an overnight retreat, Men and Women of God.
 Our young men travel to Saint Meinrad Seminary, the ladies to Our Lady of Grace Monastery.
-During senior year, the retreat program culminates with an extended retreat experience called Christian Awakening.
+During senior year, the retreat program culminates with an extended four-day retreat experience called Christian Awakening at Fatima Retreat House.